C2SM/icon4py/tools/src/icon4pytools/icon4pygen/README.md

 ## Installation instructions

-Check `README.md` file in the root of the repository.
+Part of the `icon4pytools` package, check `README.md` file in the root of the repository for installation instructions.

 ## Autocomplete